Zhongrui-Cao/Axis-Aligned-Soft-Shadow/README.md

 ![overview](https://user-images.githubusercontent.com/49463679/206032840-b5613582-a180-40e0-88e6-feea1a05fad3.png)

+My project is an implementation of the paper [*Axis-Aligned Filtering for Interactive Sampled Soft Shadows*](http://graphics.berkeley.edu/papers/UdayMehta-AAF-2012-12/) by Mehta Et al. This paper focuses on rendering real-time Monte Carlo ray traced soft shadows by using Axis-Aligned Filtering.\
+Soft shadows are a very important effect in rendering, however it is traditionally slow to render.
+This is because every location on the area light must be considered and sampled.\
-My project is an implementation of the paper [*Axis-Aligned Filtering for Interactive Sampled Soft Shadows*](http://graphics.berkeley.edu/papers/UdayMehta-AAF-2012-12/) by Mehta Et al. This paper focuses on rendering real-time Monte Carlo ray traced soft shadows by using Axis-Aligned Filtering.
-More specifically, it is acheived by doing frequency analysis on the Fourier spectrum of the occlusion function.
-Using this analysis, we can apply adaptive sampling and finally filtering to acheive real time soft shadows that converge to the ground truth.
+My project however, speed up the rendering of soft shadows by doing frequency analysis on the Fourier spectrum of the occlusion function.
+Using this analysis, we can apply adaptive sampling and finally filtering to get real time soft shadows that converge to the ground truth.

 My project is written using OptiX and C++.
 It can achieve ~30fps on the scene you see above, while having no visible difference to the ground truth.